 - that was granted for pulmonary tuberculosis before 2 November 1978; or

 - at 50% of the general rate or higher and you also receive a Service Pension

 - you are permanently blind in both eyes

 - you have a permanent impairment under MRCA of at least 30 points from your service-related injuries or conditions; or

 - your income and assets are below certain limits.
-These rates are current between 20 March and July, 2020:
+These rates are current from 20 March 2022:

 - If we work out your pension using old rules from before 20 September 2009, these amounts will be different.

 You are a veteran, including reservists and cadets, and you: